Sydney New Year's Eve 2019

 Special event clearways

 Special event clearway parking restrictions are strict no-parking zones and apply even to local residents and businesses with parking permits or RMS Mobility Scheme permit holders.

 - Sydney CBD/Pyrmont: special event clearway parking restrictions will be in place on roads throughout the Sydney CBD, Circular Quay, The Rocks and Pyrmont from 6am on New Year's Eve until 4am on New Year's Day.

 - North Sydney: special event clearways will be in effect on roads in Crows Nest, Mosman, Neutral Bay and Cremorne between 6am on New Year's Eve and 3am on New Year's Day.

 - Local councils: clearways will also be in place on various roads in the Eastern Suburbs, Inner West, Balmain Peninsula, Hunters Hill Peninsula and Brighton Le Sands.

-Check livetraffic.com for full clearway listings in various council areas.
+Check livetraffic.com for the full listing of special event clearways in the city and in various council areas.

-Many Sydney New Year's Eve vantage points are accessible and have designated accessible viewing areas including Barangaroo Reserve, Cahill Expressway, Mary Booth Reserve, Mrs Macquaries Point, Pirrama Park and the Sydney Opera House.
+Many Sydney New Year's Eve vantage points are accessible and have designated accessible viewing areas including Barangaroo Reserve, Cahill Expressway, Mary Booth Reserve, Royal Botanic Garden, Campbells Cove, Pirrama Park and the Sydney Opera House.

 For planning tools and information for people with access requirements, including details of accessible vantage points, visit the Sydney New Year's Eve Accessibility Page.